oracle-livelabs/database/mds-intro/enableopsi/enableopsi.md

 With SQL Explorer, you can explore performance statistics via a SQL query to extract the data with which to create an intuitive visualization.
 This provides interactive data exploration and visualization for deep exploration of application SQL performance statistics.
 The user interface is designed to simplify and streamline query development.

-In this lab create visualuzations using pre-existing performance statistics via a SQL query.
+In this lab create visualizations using pre-existing performance statistics via a SQL query.

-1. In this example we will sum up all the CPU time per SQL ID for one specific DB and then sort them by descending order.
+1. In this example we will calculate the average latency per execution to analyze the performance of operations over time.

 2. On the **Ops Insights Overview** page, from the left pane click **SQL Insights** and then click **SQL Explorer**.